BayeroSow/BayeroSow/README.md

 <br >

-Programmer specialized in web development using muiltiple tools, frameworks, libraries in full stack.
+Programmer specialized in web development using muiltiple tools, frameworks, libraries in backend.
 I pay a lot of attention to detail to genereate best products

 #### Knowledge of:
 Git, GitHub, VsCode, PyCharm, HTML5, CSS3, JavaScript, Python, MySQL, Object-Oriented Programming, data structures and algorithms